This post may contain affiliate links. Please read our privacy policy.

 Instructions

-- Cut the avocados in half, remove the pits, and use a knife to cut the avocado flesh into chunks right in the skin, cutting one direction and then crosswise in a gridlike fashion.
-Use a spoon to scoop out all of the flesh into a medium-size bowl.
+- Cut the avocados in half, remove the pits, and use a knife to cut the avocado flesh into chunks right in the skin, cutting in one direction and then crosswise in a gridlike fashion.
+Use a spoon to scoop out all of the flesh into a medium-sized bowl.

-- You can serve the guacamole as is with tortilla chips or see the Fork in the Road suggestions for adding other seasonings on this page.
+- You can serve the guacamole as is with tortilla chips or use on tacos, burritos, quesadillas, or other dishes.